 Architecture Documentation¶

 This guide covers architectural documentation practices, including architectural decision records (ADRs) and design documentation standards.
+For Python-specific package-structure patterns, see the Python architecture guide.

 Architectural Decision Records¶